-Get the string out: this year, why not string together popcorn with dried cranberries and raisins to decorate your house or tree?
+This year, why not string together popcorn with dried cranberries and raisins to decorate your house or tree?
 Or, just keep the popcorn, cranberries, and raisins in cookie-tins for a tasty on-the-go snack.
 You could also string together just popcorn and hang it outside for the birds to eat!
 Your kids will love to watch the birds enjoy their treat!
 Check out these tasty popcorn recipes!

 Cut out potatoes in various shapes, like apples, Christmas trees or wreaths and stamp them on brown paper to make your own personalized wrapping paper.

-Create holiday snack mixes.
 Ask your kids to each come up with one or two favorite nuts or dried fruits, then combine to create a family snack mix.
 Add your trail mix to salads, yogurt, rice dishes or keep it plain for a snack while on family outings.

-Be artsy: have your kids perform their own Christmas play, act out a scene from a holiday play, book or movie or play a musical instrument for a family performance.
+Have your kids perform their own Christmas play, act out a scene from a holiday play, book or movie or play a musical instrument for a family performance.
 This reduces how much time your kids spend sitting around watching TV, playing video games or eating food out of boredom.

-Shell it out: crack walnuts ahead of time and insert a quarter or other coin then re-glue.
+Crack walnuts ahead of time and insert a quarter or other coin then re-glue.
 Hang the walnuts on the tree and when your friends or family’s kids visit, let them choose one.
 Then ask them if they know walnuts are good for their brain and their heart.
 They can eat them, and invest their money well!

-Let it snow: create unique snowflakes with your kids using construction paper and glitter.
+Create unique snowflakes with your kids using construction paper and glitter.
 Glue their picture in the middle, string the family snowflakes together, and hang them above the mantle or on the tree.
 Keep the creativity high and the family ties strong.

 We help grow healthy kids, families and communities to create healthier generations!Learn More